 Pressing the power button turns the brush on, it is then a case of pressing the power button 1 or 2 more times to change the intensity.

-It will be obvious in use, which is which.
+It will be obvious, which is which during use.

 One of the extra features it comes with is automatic power off, this happens when the 2 minute cleaning cycle has ended.